NoxHarmonium/reagent-issue-438-sample/README.md

 Navigate to http://www.example.com (extension is restricted to only run on that page)

+#### Note for Firefox

+If running on Firefox the best way to use `web-ext` to get a fresh browser profile and avoid noise from other extension:

+    $ npx web-ext run --source-dir . --start-url https://www.example.com

 Expected: Page renders and counter increments.

 ## Results